mike-live/llamba/README.md

 ## Main features

-- Supports various BioAge prediction models due to a special wrapper class that requires the model to implement necessary methods.
+- Supports various BioAge estimation models due to a special wrapper class that requires the model to implement necessary methods.
 - Supports various chatbot explainers.
 - Has an ability to show graphs where users can see their results compared to other participants.